escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

     "input_image_dir" : "controlnet_image/test",    # Specify input image directory relative to /animatediff-cli/data (important!
 Please refer to the directory structure of sample.
 No need to specify frames in the config file.)
     "max_samples_on_vram" : 999,    # If you specify a large number of images for controlnet and vram will not be enough, reduce this value.
 0 means that everything should be placed in cpu.
     "save_detectmap" : true,        # save preprocessed image or not
+    "preprocess_on_gpu": true,      # run preprocess on gpu or not (It probably does not affect vram usage at peak, so it should always set true.)

     "controlnet_tile":{    # config for controlnet_tile
       "enable": true,              # enable/disable (important)
       "use_preprocessor":true,      # Whether to use a preprocessor for each controlnet type